10/24/2024

 Chief Financial Officer

-No, I think what we said at the time, if you think about the drivers for EBITDA, one, obviously, it's had service revenue growth where today we're saying it's more tilted to the second half, right?
-So below 2% first of and then above in the second half.
-Overall, to land at 2%, like we've done in the first nine months of the year, the improvements that we've seen in OPEC's overall, so over and beyond what we're doing with the change program affecting 3000 people, because there's also other costs that you have, which are non FTE related that we're focusing on.
+No, I think what we said at the time, if you think about the drivers for EBITDA, one, obviously, it's service revenue growth, where today we're saying it's more tilted to the second half, right?
+So below 2% first half and then above in the second half, overall to land at 2%, like we've done in the first nine months of the year.
+The improvements that we've seen...
+In OPEX overall, so over and beyond what we're doing with the change program affecting 3,000 people because there's also other costs that you have which are non-FTE related that we're focusing on.
 I think the third one obviously is the performance improvement that we're seeing in TV and media specifically.
-So we have a couple of hundred million of EBITDA this year, but we've guided for close to a billion or at least a billion for next for next year.
-And then the fourth one is what we said on the 26.
-What we're seeing is a margin expansion across the various units.
-As I said in the presentation just now, we have record EBITDA
+Also, we have a couple of hundred million of EBITDA this year, but we've guided for close to a billion or at least a billion for next year.
+And then the fourth one is what we said on the 26th, what we're seeing is is a margin expansion across the various units.
+As I said in the presentation just now, we have a record EBITDA margin, the highest in the last five years, and that is because if you look at all markets specifically, everyone is increasing their EBITDA margin.
+So the combination of those is what gives us confidence to say at least 5% EBITDA growth for next year.

 speaker